Knowledge base

 What to do?

-If this does not concern the site you are managing, refer to Google's help on this subject.
+If this does not concern the site you are managing, refer to Google's help on the subject.

-If the site is yours, take note of the advice below:
+If the site is yours, refer to the advice below:

-- Check the source code of the published page: there is likely additional code compared to still healthy pages; it could be a malicious iframe or any other inclusion…
+- Check the source code of the published page: there is surely additional code compared to the still healthy pages; it may be a malicious iframe or any inclusion…

-- On the page in question, click the button "Why was this site blocked?" and follow the instructions…
+- On the page in question, click on the “Why was this site blocked?” button and follow the instructions…

-- Familiarize yourself with the Google documentation on this topic.
+- Refer to the Google documentation on the subject.

-- Monitor the vulnerability detection tool which could resolve the issue in the meantime.
+- Monitor the vulnerability detection tool which may resolve the issue in the meantime.

 Make your life easier!
-If needed, local partners recommended by Infomaniak can handle these procedures.
-Launch a free tender.
-They take care of everything, freeing you from the technical details.
+If needed, local partners referenced by Infomaniak can handle these procedures.
+Launch a free call for tenders.
+They handle everything, freeing you from technical details.

-This guide explains how to change the PHP version available for the sites on your Web Hosting Infomaniak.
+This guide explains how to change the PHP version available for your Infomaniak Web Hosting sites.

 Preamble

-- It is possible to switch from an old and potentially vulnerable PHP version to a recent one, but you will no longer be able to revert to this vulnerable version for security reasons.
+- It is possible to switch from an old and potentially vulnerable PHP version to a recent one, but you will not be able to revert to this vulnerable version afterward for security reasons.

 - The change is effective immediately and permanently.